Mentoring and Mentees

 Dr. Bianca N. Valdés-Fernández

-Dr. Valdés-Fernández is a faculty at the University of Sacred Heart in Puerto Rico.
+Dr. Valdés-Fernández is a faculty and dean of the School of Health and Sciences at the University of Sacred Heart in Puerto Rico.
 She completed a post-doctoral fellowship at the Department of Microbiology of the School of Medicine of the University of Puerto Rico.
 She earned a Ph.D. in Biology through an intercampus program between the Department of Biology of the University of Puerto Rico, Rio Piedras Campus, and the Associate Deanship of Biomedical Sciences of the University of Puerto Rico - Medical Sciences Campus.
 During her Ph.D. thesis, she studied the anti-inflammatory capacity of the Fasciola hepatica Glutathione S-TransferaseShe earned her bachelor’s degree in Human Biology in 2014 at the University of Puerto Rico, Bayamon Campus.
 During her undergraduate education, she worked in the Immunology and Parasitology Laboratory of Dr. Ana M. Espino, investigating the anti-inflammatory effects of Fasciola hepatica’s proteins.
 For the first four years of her graduate journey, she worked under the supervision of Dr. José Lasalde with the purification and crystallization of the nicotinic acetylcholine receptor.

 Also, she was the Co-Director of the Puerto Rico Science Policy Action Network (PR-SPAN), where she promoted science-based public policies.
 Bianca enjoys watching Netflix, going to the beach, and exercising outside academia.